CDRT/docs/reference/reference.md

 ># Reference Materials

-This section will present reference guides for some of our management solutions.
+This section will present user guides reference materials for some of our management solutions.